-Split Enz again employed David Tickle for Waiata, although a newly famous Tickle was more difficult to work with this time around.
+Split Enz again employed David Tickle for Waiata, and a newly famous Tickle was more difficult to work with this time around.
 It’s easy to dismiss Waiata as an inferior version of True Colours, and it is a case of slightly diminishing returns, but it’s still a solid Split Enz album.

 I have the 2006 version of Waiata, which changes the order of the track-listing significantly, and adds a strong b-side ‘In The Wars’.